 Celebrate Black History Month this year with activities that use the lenses of Black artists to provide students with a deeper understanding of how Black Americans in the mid-20th century lived.
 This full unit of Black History Month activities incorporates art, history, reading, writing, and discussion while exploring the works of Langston Hughes, Jacob Lawrence, Helene Johnson, and Paul Laurence Dunbar.

-How do Jacob Lawrence’s painting, Langston Hughes’ narrative, Helene Johnson’s poem, and Paul Laurence Dunbar’s poem represent the life and changing roles of African Americans during the Harlem Renaissance and The Great Migration?
+How do Jacob Lawrence’s paintings, Langston Hughes’ narrative, and the poetry of Helene Johnson and Paul Laurence Dunbar represent the life and changing roles of African Americans during the Harlem Renaissance and The Great Migration?

 - Identify how the painting and poem reflect at least one aspect of modern life in the United States.

 - Examine how Johnson uses poetic devices, such as imagery, word choice, and rhythm, to create tone and meaning.

 - Analyze how visual effects interact to create tone and meaning in Lawrence’s paintings.